diznq/80s/README.md

 - If file starts with `delete.`, it is assigned to `DELETE` handler
 - If directory name begins with `i.`, it is ignored

+Live reloading can be enabled by setting `RELOAD=true` environmet variable.
+For now that works only on systems that support inotify API.

 ### Templating syntax
 To insert dynamic content to the file, wrap Lua code between either `<?lu ... ?>` for synchronous code or `<?lua ... ?>` asynchronous code.